qundao/mirror-microcad/books/language/src/structure/modules/external_modules.md

 pub fn f() {}
 ```

-By using `mod second,` in the first source file, microcad searches for either a
+By using `mod second`, in the first source file, microcad searches for either a
 file called `second.µcad` or `second/mod.µcad` and loads it into a module.

+**Hint**: Because external modules are source files, they may contain statements that are not allowed in internal modules.
+These statements (such as calls, expressions, or value assignments) will not be processed when including an external module.